 - Established in 1982, it is one of the oldest genetic counseling programs in the country.
 We are accredited through 2029 by the Accreditation Council for Genetic Counseling (ACGC).

 - In just two years, you could have a master of science degree in medical genetics and begin practicing, earning money, and the respect of those around you.

 - Over the past three years, our program retention rate has been over 97%.

 - 100 percent of our genetic counseling students find employment nationally and internationally in a wide variety of settings after graduation.
 Employers are confident in our graduates, consistently rating their skills as excellent.

 The Genetic Counseling Graduate Program incorporates elements of didactic coursework, clinical rotations and research throughout the course of study.

 - From the beginning, students are involved in clinic.
 The first clinical rotation starts the sixth week of classes.
 Clinical rotations during the academic year are five weeks, allowing students to take advantage of the great diversity of clinical rotations available.
 A seven-week clinical internship is completed during the summer after the first year.

 - Graduates of the program are eligible and well-prepared to take the American Board of Genetic Counselors Certification Exam.
-Ninety-one percent of individuals who graduated since 2019 and took the exam passed it on their first attempt, and 95% who took the exam are currently certified.
+Ninety-four percent of individuals who graduated since 2020 and took the exam passed it on their first attempt, and 97% who took the exam are currently certified.